 The Greyhounds As Pets team will then contact you within two business days to confirm the status of your application.
-Following the approval of your application we can arrange for you to meet prospective matches , usually at our Central Coast facility or at a convenient place for the specific greyhound’s foster carer.
+Following the approval of your application we can arrange for you to meet prospective matches , usually at our Central Coast or Western Sydney facilities or at a convenient place for the specific greyhound’s foster carer.

 When you chose a greyhound from Greyhounds As Pets you are given a two week settling in or trial period to ensure that the greyhound is the right match for you and your family, and to ensure your home is the right place for that particular greyhound.
 If things don’t work out within that time you are refunded most of the adoption fee or another suitable greyhound can be trialled.

 - What does the process of fostering a greyhound involve?